Table of Contents

 Diabetes can affect many parts of the body, including the kidneys.
 In healthy kidneys, many tiny blood vessels filter waste products from your body.
-The blood vessels have holes that are big enough to allow tiny waste products to pass through into the urine but are still small enough to keep useful products (such as protein and red blood cells) in the blood.
+These blood vessels have holes that are big enough to allow tiny waste products to pass through into the urine.
+But the blood vessels are still small enough to keep useful products (such as protein and red blood cells) in the blood.
 High levels of sugar in the blood can damage these vessels if diabetes is not controlled.
-This can cause kidney disease,which is also called nephropathy (say: nef-rah-puh-thee).
+This can cause kidney disease, which is also called nephropathy.
 If the damage is bad enough, your kidneys could stop working.

 How is diabetic nephropathy diagnosed?

 Your doctor will test your urine for protein.
 If there is protein in your urine, this could mean that your diabetes has damaged the holes in the blood vessels of your kidneys.
 This makes the holes big enough for protein (and other nutrients your body needs) to leak into your urine.
 Your doctor may also want to do a blood test to see how much damage has been done to the kidneys.